EtQ for Food Safety Compliance Management Systems

 Compare Solutions with our Modules Matrix

 Prerequisite Programs, ISO 22000, and GFSI Benchmarked Schemes

 - Establish PRPs: PRPs incorporate the generic procedures - such as Sanitization Standard Operating Procedures (SSOPs) and Good Manufacturing Practices (GMPs) that must be taken into account to ensure a safe and hygienic workplace.
 These describe the proper hygienic practices needed to create a safe environment.
-PRPs set the foundation for a strong HACCP plan and range from facility management to pest control, to environmental considerations and beyond.
+PRPs set the foundation for a strong HACCP/HARPC plan and range from facility management to pest control, to environmental considerations and beyond.
 PRPs also define control measures to ensure a safe environment in the food chain.

 The SQF certification standard adds an extra layer of compliance for the Food and Beverage industry.
 SQF is the most prominent food safety standard that incorporates both safety and quality.

-Through the implementation of PRPs, preliminary steps and principles throughout a HACCP plan, and adherence to the ISO 22000 food safety management standard and SQF, BRC and IFS, food chain stakeholders can demonstrate their system is functioning at the highest ability to produce a safe and high quality product for the customer while reducing risk.
+Through the implementation of PRPs, preliminary steps and principles throughout a HACCP/HARPC plan, and adherence to the ISO 22000 food safety management standard and SQF, BRC and IFS, food chain stakeholders can demonstrate their system is functioning at the highest ability to produce a safe and high quality product for the customer while reducing risk.